-*Elective Field Course 921, 260 hours (3 credits) or 320 hours (4 credits), is available with approval of the Field Office.
+***Elective Field Course 921 – 260 hours (3 credits) or 320 hours (4 credits) is available with approval of the Field Office.

-Absences from field due to illness must be documented by a doctor’s statement if the time away from field exceeds a one week period.
+Absences from field due to illness must be documented by a doctor’s statement if the time away from field exceeds a one-week period.
 All time away from the field placement must be made up.
 If a student must be away for an extended period of time, a determination of whether the agency can accommodate the absence will be determined.

-All BSW students, and MSW students without a SW 721 exemption, are required to participate in a weekly Integrated Field Seminar which is scheduled as a lab immediately preceding or following their concurrent Methods course.
+All BSW students, as well as MSW students without a SW 721 exemption, are required to participate in a weekly Integrated Field Seminar which is scheduled as a lab immediately preceding or following their concurrent Methods course.
 The Integrated Seminar is scheduled for 50 minutes and counts toward the total hours of field required each semester.
 The Field Seminar accounts for 25% of the grade for BSW students and 10% of the grade for MSW students in 721.

 All BSW students must:

-- Be a second semester junior or senior in the Social Work major.
+- Be a second semester junior or senior in the Social Work major

-- Have successfully completed Methods Course SOC WRK 310, completing the course with no less than a grade of “B” prior to entering a field practicum.
+- Have successfully completed Methods Course SOC WRK 310, completing the course with no less than a grade of “B” prior to entering a field practicum

 All MSW students must: